zoonaturalist/biomestl.github.io/README.md

-# Welcome!

-This site will be a resource to learn more about the technical components and implementation of the BiomeSTL project.
+### This site will be a resource to learn more about the technical components and implementation of the BiomeSTL project.

 BiomeSTL will serve as a digital catalyst to achieve the biodiversity targets of OneSTL.
 BiomeSTL is brought to you by BiodiverseCity St. Louis.